retrospect-addon/plugin.video.retrospect/readme.md

 # Retrospect - Public GIT Repository #
-*Use at own risk*

 This repository holds the main code for Retrospect.
-For more information of bug reporting please visit https://bitbucket.org/basrieter/xbmc-online-tv or http://www.rieter.net/content/.
+For more information of bug reporting please visit https://bitbucket.org/basrieter/xbmc-online-tv or https://www.rieter.net/content/.

+# Installing Retrospect #
+There are a couple of ways to install and/or update Retrospect using this GIT repository:

+## 1 - Installation of Retrospect the 'Easy way' ##
+If a `net.rieter.xot-x.x.x.zip` is available from the download section, this zip can be installed using Kodi's _Install from ZIP_ feature.
+Keep in mind that you these zip files may not always be up-to-date.

-## Installation of the Nightly versions ##
+## 2 - Installation of Retrospect the 'Advanced way' ##
-The installation comes down to putting the folders from the GIT repo in the Kodi add-on folder (very often: /home/<user>/.kodi/addons or c:\users\<user>\AppData\Roaming\Kodi\addons).
+The installation comes down to putting the folders from the GIT repo (either via a _'GIT Clone'_ or _'Full Zip Download'_)in the Kodi add-on folder (very often: /home/<user>/.kodi/addons or c:\users\<user>\AppData\Roaming\Kodi\addons).
 The result should be that the *addons* folder now contains at least these folders:

 ```
  net.rieter.xot